 - If your application includes any dependents, for each you must have copies of the F-2 I-20s, J-2 DS-2019s, Passport ID pages, visas, I-94 printouts and documentation of your relationship including marriage certificate, children’s birth certificates, ect.

 We recommend that you make a copy of your entire application and supporting documents for your files before sending them to USCIS.
 Send the application to the appropriate USCIS filing address as indicated in the instructions for form I-539.
 We recommend that you send the application by trackable mail (USPS Express or Priority Mail, UPS, Fed Ex or DHL).
-If you move after filing for reinstatement, you will need to change your address online.
+If you move after filing for change of status, you will need to change your address online.
 USCIS mail will NOT be forwarded to your new address.

 You will receive a receipt notice with a case number assigned.
 This case number can be used to check the status of the application on the USCIS Website.